 Now, after we’ve learned the differences between Page Views and Unique Page Views, let’s have a look at this Google Analytics custom report:

-At a first glance, a lot of people would say that this can’t be right, because the number of unique page views is higher than the number of sessions.
+At first glance, a lot of people would say that this can’t be right because the number of unique page views is higher than the number of sessions.